Economic Update

 Textile and clothing industry evolution

-Looking forward, managers’ confidence improved across the entire value chain.
+Looking forward, managers’ confidence improved in the textile sector.

 For more information on our Economic Update, please contact